The origin and dangers of this myth

 Blame it on tennis teachers!

-They are often the ones that create this thought pattern in their client’s mind; that mistakes occur when technical elements in a stroke are off.
+They are often the ones that create this thought pattern in their client’s mind; mistakes occur when technical elements in a stroke are off.
 Making that mental association; mistake = wrong technique is very dangerous and can become obsessive.
 When this thought pattern keeps on repeating itself, tennis players can develop the ideology that they constantly need a perfect technique to be successful at the game.

 Oufff…thank god that is not true as you may notice on Andy’s backhand.

-The purpose of technique
+The purpose of the technique